farcasterxyz/hub-monorepo/packages/js/README.md

 /* -------------------------------------------------------------- */

 /**
- * let us suppose we are in a brand-new file, here's how we can use
+ * let us suppose we are in a brand-new file, here's how we can make
- * the signer key we've previously initialized
+ * an ed25519Signer from a previously registered signer key */
- */

 import {